The Dark Knight Rises

 With Wayne, we see his Problem of Equity reflected in his refusal to move on from the death of his girlfriend.
 His self-imposed punishment of living in exile cut off from the rest of the world, balances out the guilt he feels towards her untimely demise.

-As with the Overall Story, the Solution to Wayne’s personal problems is Inequity.
+As with the Objective Story, the Solution to Wayne’s personal problems is Inequity.

 And it’s evidenced in that final surprise appearance: